How to Find and Choose a Financial Advisor in 7 Steps

 Representing a hybrid of investment advisors and financial planners, wealth managers primarily serve high-net-worth and ultra-high-net-worth clients.

 While some very clear distinctions exist between the types of professionals discussed herein, keep in mind that roles often overlap as well (e.g., many financial planners also offer investment advice and management services).
-Either which way, you should have a clearer picture of what to look for now that
+Either which way, you should have a clearer picture of what to look for now that you’re familiar with different types of financial advisors and the unique services they offer.

 3. Know the difference between getting advice vs. being sold to.